6 Ways to make your English study of the Human Experiences easier

 A rubric is an outline of all the key elements of your upcoming study; for each of your English modules this year a different rubric will be provided.
 Have a read of the following Common Module: Texts and Human Experiences rubric if you haven’t yet already:

-Common Module: Texts and Human Experiences Rubric
+Common Module: Human Experiences Rubric

 In this common module students deepen their understanding of how texts represent individual and collective human experiences.
 They examine how texts represent human qualities and emotions associated with, or arising from, these experiences.
 Students appreciate, explore, interpret, analyse and evaluate the ways language is used to shape these representations in a range of texts in a variety of forms, modes and media.